 - Name: Full name of the gene

-- # Affected Cases in Cohort: The number of cases affected in the Cohort
+- # SSM Affected Cases in Cohort: The number of cases affected by SSMs (simple somatic mutations) in the Cohort

-- # Affected Cases Across all Projects: The number of cases within all the projects in the GDC that contain a mutation on this gene.
+- # SSM Affected Cases Across the GDC: The number of cases within all the projects in the GDC that contain a mutation on this gene.
 Clicking the red arrow will display the cases broken down by project

 - # Mutations: The number of SSMs (simple somatic mutations) detected in that gene